Maunakea Spectroscopic Explorer

-The Maunakea Spectroscopic Explorer (MSE) is a collaborative project by a new and enlarged partnership to revitalize the Canada-France-Hawai‘i Telescope (CFHT) observatory through replacing the existing 1970-vintage optical telescope with a modern segmented-mirror telescope and dedicated science instrumentation, while substantially re-using the existing Maunakea summit building and facility.
-At the highest level the objectives of MSE are to enhance scientific research and education for the partner communities.
+The Maunakea Spectroscopic Explorer (MSE) is a collaborative project to revitalize the Canada–France–Hawaii Telescope (CFHT).
+The group aims to replace the 1970s optical telescope with a modern segmented-mirror telescope and dedicated science instrumentation, while reusing the existing Maunakea summit building and facility.
 MSE will use an 11.25 meter aperture telescope and dedicated multiobject fibre spectroscopy instrumentation to perform survey science observations, collecting spectra from more than 4,000 astronomical targets simultaneously.

 The project completed a conceptual design in early 2018.
 The project schedule anticipates receiving permission in 2021 to proceed to final design and construction phases, leading to a start of science commissioning in 2029.

 Background

 Partnership and funding

 The MSE project initially took shape through a feasibility study led by the National Research Council of Canada, which showed the strength of the science case for a large aperture dedicated multiobject spectroscopic facility, as well as the technical feasibility of such a facility as an upgrade to CFHT.
-In 2014, the CFHT established a project office in Waimea HI, to lead and develop the project though to the start of construction.
+In 2014, the CFHT established a project office in Waimea HI, to lead and develop the project through to the start of construction.
 The MSE participants in 2018 consists of national-level or state-level organizations in Canada, France, Hawai‘i, Australia, China and India, with CFHT Corp as the executive agency for the project.
 University groups in Spain also played a key design role in earlier phases of the project.
 The project is governed by a Management Group of members from each of the participants.
 The project design work is funded through cash managed by the Management Group and disbursed by CFHT Corp, as well as through in-kind work by most of the participants.